cf.Field.regrids

 UGRID meshes

-Data defined on UGRID face or node cells may be regridded to any other latitude-longitude grid, including other UGRID meshes.
+Data defined on UGRID face or node cells may be regridded to any other latitude-longitude grid, including other UGRID meshes and DSG feature types.

 Cyclicity of the X axis